Wiener Linien: Governing structure and statistics

 Until decentralisation on 11 June 1999, Wiener Linien was Wiener Stadtwerke – Verkehrsbetriebe, a directly administered subsidiary of the Vienna city government as they had been for over a hundred years.
 They are still under city control as part of the responsibilities of the City Administrator for Finance, Economics, Work, International affairs and Wiener Stadtwerke, currently Peter Hanke.

 As of 2009, Wiener Linien employ approximately 8,000 people and serve approximately 812 million passengers.
 Ridership numbers have climbed since the 1970s and now exceeds those of 2005 by approximately 60 million.
 The number of annual season ticket holders has risen to a new record of 334,577, of whom approximately one third are seniors.
 24% of all passengers are schoolchildren.
 Sales rose slightly in 2004 to €345.2.
 According to surveys, 36% of all journeys in Vienna are completed using public transport, which puts the city in first place in Europe.
+Since 2012, Wiener Linien has also pioneered the concept of the 365-Euro-Ticket, in this case valid within the Kernzone Wien des Verkehrsverbund Ost-Region (Vienna Core Zone of the Eastern Region Transport Association) for the general public.

 Passengers are represented by a Passenger Advisory Council and can make suggestions for improvements.
 Council members serve four-year terms.